 Women at NASA -- Dream Big!

-Women at NASA embody the theme of 2014 Women’s History Month, Celebrating Women of Character, Courage and Commitment, through their struggles, accomplishments and dedication to their jobs.
+Women at NASA embody the theme of 2015 Women’s History Month, Weaving the Stories of Women’s Lives, through their accomplishments and dedication to their jobs.
 They serve as role models to young women in their pursuit of careers in science, technology, engineering and mathematics.
 Read about the accomplishments of some of NASA’s women engineers, scientists, educators, interns and others.

 Katherine Johnson: A Lifetime of STEM